Rib vault: Quadripartite vaulting

-A new variation of rib vault appeared during the High Gothic: the four-part rib vault, which was used in Chartres Cathedral, Amiens Cathedral and Reims Cathedral.
+A new variation of rib vault appeared during the High Gothic period; the four-part rib vault, which was used in Chartres Cathedral, Amiens Cathedral and Reims Cathedral.
 The ribs of this vault distributed the weight more equally to the four supporting piers below, and established a closer connection between the nave and the lower portions of the church walls, and between the arcades below and the windows above.
 This allowed for greater height and thinner walls, and contributed to the strong impression of verticality given by the newer Cathedrals.
 The 11th century Durham Cathedral (1093–1135), with the earlier six-part rib vaults, is 73 ft high.
 The 12th-century nave of Notre-Dame de Paris, also with six-part rib vaults, is 115 feet, or 35 meters high.
 The later Amiens Cathedral (built 1220–1266), with the new four-part rib vaults, has a nave that is 138.8 ft high.
 The tallest nave of all the Gothic Cathedrals is Beauvais Cathedral, though only a single bay was completed.
 It is 47.5 m in height, slightly taller than the nave of St Peter's Basilica in Rome.